 The project is consistent with the AW zoning district regulations.
 A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW District subject to an approved use permit.
-The proposed site improvements will comply with the development regulations of the AP District.
+The proposed project includes the continued operation of an existing winery and will comply with the development standards of the AW District.
+The pre-WDO winery building is within the 600-foot setback from Silverado Trail, however no new development is proposed and subject to WDO setbacks.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.